-Registration for 2020 will open October 1st 2019!
-The ninth annual “Dirty Kiln Trail Races at Canoe Creek State Park” brought to you by Allegheny Trailrunners, Inc. will be Saturday, April 11th, 2020!
+Registration for 2021 is now open!
+The tenth annual “Dirty Kiln Trail Races at Canoe Creek State Park” brought to you by Allegheny Trailrunners, Inc. will be Saturday, April 10th, 2021!

 The half-marathon starts at 9:00am while the 10K start at 9:15am.